-Can you imagine your outdoor party without the grilled food?
-Doesn’t it feel dull without the aroma of smoked meat?
-If you don’t have an outdoor grill or smoker and you are planning for an outdoor party, don’t be carried away with the impressive advertisements.
-The quality of the products is not questioned here, but it is possible that they wouldn’t suit your place.
-Sounds confusing?
-Here is a guide to look at, before buying the outdoor pellet grills and smokers.
+Can you imagine your outdoor party without grilled food?
+Doesn’t it feel incomplete without the aroma of smoked meat?
+If you don’t have an outdoor grill or smoker and you are planning an outdoor party, don’t get carried away with impressive advertisements.
+The quality of the products is not in question here, but it is possible that certain types would not suit your home.
+Sound confusing?
+Here is a guide to look at before buying your outdoor pellet grills and smokers.

-According to the fuel types, the grills and smokers are divided into four sections.
+According to fuel type, grills and smokers are divided into four categories.

-- Charcoal: This is the traditional type to get the best BBQ flavor.
-A lump of charcoal or the briquettes are burnt here to heat up and cook the meat.
-Heat regulation is difficult here.
-You may have to spend some extra bucks and perform a tedious task for cleaning.
+Charcoal: This is the traditional type to get the best BBQ flavor.
+A lump of charcoal or briquettes are burnt to heat up and cook the meat.
+Heat regulation is difficult.
+You may have to spend some extra bucks on the charcoal and cleaning can be a tedious task.

-- Electric: Heats up quickly as it takes 120-volt to 220-volt.
-Much convenient and portable than the previous one but lacks the original taste.
+Electric: Heats up quickly and takes 120 to 220-volts.
+Much more convenient and portable than the charcoal but lacks the tradition taste.

-- Radiation: The burner generates radiation and it cooks meat with the produced heat from it.
-It is time-saving and less costly as you can skip the fuel cost.
+Radiation: The burner generates radiation and it uses the heat produced to cook meat.
+It is time-saving and less costly as you can skip the fuel costs.

-- Gas: This is mimicry of charcoal.
-Lava rock, ceramic stones, pumice stones and the heat plates are the alternatives used here.
+Gas: This is the little brother of charcoal.
+Lava rock, ceramic stones, pumice stones and heat plates are the alternatives used here.
 It needs 240-volts of electric connection.
 This user-friendly grill is not portable.
-You are eligible to choose between natural gas or propane gas.
+You can choose between natural gas or propane gas.

 Way of Installation

-How and where you want to install the pellet grills and smokers is also a dominant factor to choose between several installation types.
+How and where you want to install your pellet grills and smokers is also a large factor in deciding what one to choose.

-- Built-in: The name itself states how it is.
-This is a settled grill in a surrounding base.
+Built-in: The name itself states how it is.
+This is a set grill in a surrounding base.
 The base can be of cement or stone.
-You can opt for a custom base as well.
+You can also opt for a custom base.

-- Free-standing: This is the most popular choice for outdoor pellet grills and smokers.
+Free-standing: This is the most popular choice for outdoor pellet grill or smoker.
 This is a portable grill with a complete look.
 User-friendly in nature and can be used with any fuel.

-- Portable: The basic feature lies in its portability.
-This can be a free-standing grill with a small tabletop model.
+Portable: The basic feature lies in its portability.
+This can be a free-standing grill or a small tabletop model.
 It can be heated with propane, electric or charcoal.

-- Post-mount: This is also a built-in grill on a singular stand.
-You can install it in the outdoor areas allowing a fancy look.
+Post-mount: This is also a built-in grill on a singular stand.
+You can install it in the outdoor areas allowing a more classy look.

-Apart from these types, you can get pellet grills and smokers with infrared burner, halogen burner, side burner and many others.
-Decide according to your needs and preferences.
-American Propane can help you out in this case.
+Apart from these types, you can also get pellet grills and smokers with an infrared burner, halogen burner, side burner and many others.
+American Propane can help you decide what is best for your situation according to your needs and preferences.